This section address current recommendations for water fluoridation, fluoride supplementation, and toothpaste.

 Community Water Fluoridation

 The goal of community water fluoridation is to maximize dental caries prevention while minimizing the frequency of enamel

 An abnormal condition (as mottled enamel of human teeth) caused by fluorine or its compounds.

-Providers and patients can also determine the fluoride content of their town water by accessing the CDC Web site My Water's Fluoride
+Fluoride content of a town's water by accessing the CDC My Water's Fluoride website.

-well water, wide variations in the natural fluoride concentration of well water sources exist.
-Private wells should be tested for fluoride concentration prior to prescribing fluoride supplements.
-Testing can be done through local and state public health departments or private laboratories.
+Testing can be done through local and state public health departments or through private laboratories.